tstatler/doctools/guides/node/cli/whoami/README.md

     lastname     Doh

-The following example displays output for the current logged in user if they belong to an organization.
+The following example displays information about the current logged-in user if they belong to an organization.

     $ acs whoami